Zeger Jacob van Helmont

 Zeger Jacob van Helmont (1683 in Antwerp – 1726 in Brussels), was a Flemish painter and tapestry designer who specialized in portraits and history paintings.
-He trained with his father in Antwerp but spent his active career in Brussels where he worked for the local churches and tapestry works.
+He trained with his father in Antwerp but spent his active career in Brussels where he worked for the local churches and tapestry workshops.

 Life

 Zeger Jacob van Helmont was born in Antwerp as the son of the history and portrait painter Jan van Helmont and Isabella le Rousseau.
 He trained with his father but did not join the local Guild of Saint Luke in Antwerp.
-Instead, he moved in 1711 to Brussels, the capital of the Spanish Netherlands and the location of the court.
-In Brussels he joined the local Guild of Saint Luke in the hope of finding a ready market for his work.
+Instead, in 1711, he moved to Brussels, the capital of the Spanish Netherlands and the location of the court.
+In Brussels he joined the local Guild of Saint Luke hoping to find a ready market for his work.

 As the result of the 1695 Bombardment of Brussels by French troops many churches, guilds and the local authorities ordered new artworks to replace those destroyed during the bombardment.
-Van Helmont secured many commissions from these institutions.
-He also found work to make cartoons for the local tapestry works.
+Van Helmont secured numerous commissions.
+He also found employment designing cartoons for the local tapestry works.